About the Program

-Boston University has supported the program since its inception and has hosted 433 Humphrey Fellows from 118 countries to date.
+Boston University has supported the Program since its inception and has hosted 487 Humphrey Fellows from over 120 countries to date.

 Under the personal guidance of faculty mentors and program coordinators, Fellows engage in individualized programs of graduate-level coursework, independent research, special seminars, and colloquia at the University, and in activities related to their professional fields in government agencies, private organizations, and corporations.